Luke Glassford provides us with a statistical look at the injuries suffered by various Bundesliga teams over the past 5 seasons.

 As we can see, the number of injuries suffered by Bundesliga teams is quite consistent season-by-season.
 The lowest number occurred during the 2012/13 season – 343, and the most occurred in the 2016/17 season – 455.

 The amount of injuries is one thing, but what about how serious each injury is?
+There are some injuries on record that have been treated with an operation and recuperation, whereas others have been treated purely with pain killers and other substances that help reduce pain such as CBD flower and other cannabis products.
 We took a look at each individual injury and tracked how many games each player was ruled out of because of it.

 Here’s how many games were missed due to injury across all 12 Bundesliga teams over the past five seasons: